vaishnavityra712/vaishnavityra712/README.md

 :octocat:
 <p>Turning logistics insights into data-driven decisions

 Hi there!
-I'm Currently a Transportation Specialist with almost 2 years of experience at Amazon, where I managed complex logistics operations across Europe, optimized asset movements, and identified process inefficiencies using data.
+I'm currently a Transportation Analyst with almost 2 years of experience at Amazon, where I managed complex logistics operations across Europe, optimized asset movements, and identified process inefficiencies using data.
 Now, I’m on a journey to become a Business/Data Analyst — blending my operations background with technical skills in SQL, Excel, Power BI, and Python.

 🔍 What I bring:
 📦 Real-world logistics data experience